Tiny Toon Adventures: Buster Busts Loose!: Gameplay

 This game features Buster Bunny in a side-scrolling adventure.
 It has three difficulty level settings: easy, normal, and hard (in game they are known as "Children", "Normal" and "Challenge" modes respectively) (except the Japanese version which only has easy and normal).
 Levels are significantly smaller in easy mode, and Buster only has one health container in hard mode, although extra containers can be collected by exploring the levels.
 The number of containers are reset after each level.
 This is done to add more of a challenge in this mode.

 There are a total of six levels in the game when played normally (the fifth level is removed in easy mode).
 Buster's objectives vary from level to level, ranging from feeding Dizzy Devil so he stops destroying the school kitchen to defeating "Duck Vader".
 As is common for the era, the full ending is only accessed by finishing the game on hard (or normal in the Japanese release).
 After completing each level, the player is given a chance to earn extra lives by playing a minigame, the type of which is determined by spinning a wheel based on the one seen in the episode, "The Wheel O'Comedy".

 Reception

+Tiny Toon Adventures: Buster Busts Loose! received generally favorable reviews from critics.

 IGN ranked the game 99th in their "Top 100 SNES Games of All Time" praising the game as a "impressively varied hop-and-bop platformer".
 In 2018, Complex placed the game 92nd on their "The Best Super Nintendo Games of All Time" describing the game as " Sheer platforming bliss".
 Nintendo Power rated the game the tenth best SNES game of 1993.
 In 1995, Total! listed the game 96th on its "Top 100 SNES Games."